aravind-deva/WQUCapstone/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+TBD- This project is licensed under the [NAME HERE] License - LICENSE.md file would be updated

 ## Acknowledgments